Mizo Chilli

 A detailed visual representation of the authentic GI-certified Mizo Chilli from Manipur.

-Mizo Chilli, a Geographical Indication product from Manipur, is celebrated for its vibrant flavor and heat.
-Cultivated in the fertile region of Churachandpur, this chilli not only enhances culinary dishes but also embodies the rich cultural heritage and agricultural practices of the Mizo community.
+Mizo Chilli, a Geographical Indication product from the Churachandpur district of Manipur, is celebrated for its unique flavor and vibrant color.
+This agricultural gem embodies the rich cultural heritage and traditional farming practices of the region, making it a sought-after ingredient in various culinary dishes.

 Origin and Cultural Heritage